Licensed Massage Therapist

 I can't tell you how many of my clients tell me that they've never had their abdomen or gluteals worked on.
 Or their anterior neck region.
 Or their chest.
 Or their spine.
 Or deep into their shins, behind the bone.

-I'm sure you've heard that everything is connected in the body; that's why the one hour full body massage is such a valuable staple in the massage world.
+I'm sure you've heard that everything is connected in the body; that's why the one-hour full-body massage is such a valuable staple in the massage world.
 When your neck is hurting, it's most likely being caused by something in your pelvis, which involves your hips and so on.
-This connection doesn't exclude the abdomen, glutes, chest, etc. For example, I like to work the deep abdominal iliopsoas on all my clients because it connects the upper body to the lower, and the front of the body to the back.
+This connection doesn't exclude the abdomen, glutes, chest, etc. For example, I like to work the iliopsoas deep in the abdomen on all my clients, because it connects the upper body to the lower, and the front of the body to the back.
 Have upper back and shoulder problems?
 Psoas.
 Middle back issues?
 Psoas.
 Lower back pain?
 Definitely psoas.
-Same with the gluteal muscles (yes there are three of them); there is no way to properly address hip and lower back issues without working all the glutes.
+Same with the gluteal muscles (yes there are three of them), the tissues around the pubic bone and even the pelvic floor; there is no way to properly address hip and lower back issues without working all the muscles attached to the pelvis (however, I always ask permission before working more intimate areas).

-I have had clients tell me that my massage is technical--one even said that I go in like a surgeon.
+I’ve had clients tell me that my massage is technical--one even said that I go in like a surgeon.
 I guess that's because I address specific muscles and fascia in a very intentional way in order to get the change that I'm looking for.
 Sometimes I evaluate a person in standing or walking, but I always assess them on the table to know what is tilted, shifted and rotated.
 This tells me what I need to do with all the tissues that are involved, and in what order.
 It also means I won't necessarily do the same thing on both sides.
+I use a combination of myofascial release, traction, stretches, static compression trigger point therapy, Medicupping® and active/passive movement to get joints to function properly.
+Sometimes I will ask for you to move in certain ways or take deep breaths to increase the effectiveness of a technique.

 Many massage therapists get into a rut; they do the same massage on everyone, even if the client requests specific work on an area.
 I'm always looking for the change in tissue, which is why I communicate with my clients during the massage: if something doesn't feel therapeutic, I will change my depth; if something doesn't release, I'll try again or use a different technique; if there is a specific complaint, the goal of my massage is to alleviate it.
 I want every client to get off my table feeling better.